svgeesus/EuroMPE/Duophonic/ui.md

 ## Menu (mockup)

 Three screens: Tune, Config, Run.
 Activated by the three buttons. _might not need "back"_.
 OK selects current option, goes back to previous screen.
+If Back not needed, split config into A-H and MPE config

 - **Tune**
   - Manual